cortext/GeoNames/README.md

 * [download.geonames.org/export/dump/cities15000.zip](http://download.geonames.org/export/dump/cities15000.zip)

 All GeoNames information should be relevant or not for you.
 By using cities tables (instead of allCountries table), you will upload only feature classes that are at least a small village (to a large metropole as a capital) with information on the population.
-Data between this three table are redondante (cities in cities5000 are also in cities1000).
+Data between this three tables are redondante (cities in cities5000 are also in cities1000).

 **First 10 feature classes in the cities1000 table**
 ```sql